About LifeWays

 traces of time

-Sometimes the work arrives as tenderness; sometimes as tension: a branch holding both blossom and thorn, a sky carrying both shadow and light.
+Sometimes the work arrives as tenderness; sometimes as tension: a stem holding both blossom and thorn, a sky carrying both shadow and light.

-Each moment carrying the quiet imprint of what has passed.
+Each moment carries an imprint of what has passed –

 I will be sharing small updates and reflections on Instagram as the work evolves.